bitsofcotton/p2/README.md

 Our p2.cc predictor's cr.py p p2 p2nl command is the generic one we trust (however there can be some undetermined theoretical problems inside them), however, the condition below also be applied.

 However, in our p2.cc viewpoint, some of the stacking some layers can pretend simple data structures proper predictor better than 2/3 condition in each, so the brick condition is supplied, we REALLY close this repository with this condition.

+Either, if we're in the input stream is jammed condition, we should shirk external obs. dependances into data stream size theirselves as a scrapped ones, so in the case we must have large internal states.

 # Another Download Sites (Leave)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing